cdot65/pan-os-upgrade/docs/user-guide/introduction.md

 - **Leveraging `panos-upgrade-assurance`**: It utilizes the `panos-upgrade-assurance` library to manage complex aspects of the upgrade process.
 - **Data Validation with Pydantic**: Ensures robust data structure validation, minimizing bugs and streamlining workflow execution.
+- **Flexible Connection Methods**: Connect to firewalls directly or by targeting a Panorama appliance with a `--filter` CLI option.

 ## Next Steps